svekeman/ays9/templates/nodes/node.ovc/readme.md

  - Adding new disk in the blueprint will create a new disk and attach it to the machine, then set its IO limit.
  - Removing boot disks will be ignored.

+## User access rights

+Use the uservdc parameter to specify the user access right to the machine.
+Note that if only name exist in the entry(no accesstype) then the access right will be by default `ACDRUX`.

+Note that the data in the blueprint is always reflected in the machine, which means that removing an entry in the blueprint will remove or change it in the machine.
+If the user only wants to edit some data then it is possible to do so by using processChange action.

+Using process change it is possible to add, remove and update user access to machine.
+To add user after executing the run and creating the machine, add a new user in the blueprint and execute the blueprint to trigger process change and add new user to the cloudspace or removing user by deleting the entry in the blueprint.
+Changing the accesstype will update the user access when executing the blueprint and as above removing it will change the access right to the default value `ACDRUX`.

 ### Access rights

 For information about the different access rights check docs at [openvcloud](https://github.com/0-complexity/openvcloud/blob/2.1.7/docs/EndUserPortal/Authorization/AuthorizationModel.md).